Suren1206/Time-Series-Forecasting-with-Holt-Winters/README.md

 The seasonal parameter (γ) determines how rapidly seasonal indices are revised.
 The seasonal pattern in AirPassengers is strong but highly stable across years.
 Slow seasonal updating preserves this structure and prevents year-to-year deviations from being misinterpreted as genuine change.
 Higher γ values exaggerate seasonal swings by overreacting to temporary irregularities, while lower values treat such deviations as noise.

 Importantly, parameter choices are not presented as optimal values, but as behavioral postures that align model responsiveness with the observed data regime.
 The emphasis is on understanding how each parameter influences adaptation dynamics and on identifying conditions under which these choices would fail, rather than on achieving marginal gains in accuracy.

+8B ) As an extension of point 8, how the manually chosen parameters safeguard against temporary disruption was also studied out of curiousity.
+Though the immediate seasonal cycle got disrupted heavily, with hand picked parameters, the revised forecasts was able to catch up the earlier forecasts within one season (earlier it was for 2 seasons).
+This also indicates the added potential of manual tuning which will be of interest during implementation.

 9. Failure Analysis